1on1pt/Cryptocurrencies/README.md

 ## Summary
-Accountability Accounting will find this report extremely helpful, under Martha's guidance, as the firm begins to analyze their new cryptocurrency investment portfolio for its customers.
+The Accountability Accounting board will find this report extremely helpful, under Martha's guidance, as the firm begins to analyze their new cryptocurrency investment portfolio for its customers.
 This report includes such essential data as what cryptocurrencies are on the trading market and are grouped by class to create a classification system for this new investment.
-In addition, Martha and her company will be able to use the "hover" feature on the scatter plots to identify:
+In addition, Martha and the board will be able to use the "hover" feature on the scatter plots to identify:
 * Class
 * Total Coins Mined
 * Total Coin Supply